telerik/maui-docs/knowledge-base/collectionview-not-scrolling-inside-scrollview.md

 ## Cause

-Nesting scrollable controls, such as RadCollectionView, within a ScrollView is discouraged as it breaks UI virtualization and leads to various issues.
+Nesting scrollable controls, such as `RadCollectionView`, within a ScrollView is discouraged as it breaks UI virtualization and leads to various issues.
 This is documented in the [Microsoft documentation](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/scrollview?view=net-maui-9.0), which advises against nesting ScrollView objects with other controls that provide their own scrolling functionality.

 ## Solution